MiguelAp18/marvel-api-rest/README.md

 ## About The Project
-<p>The purpose of this application is to create a backend that consumes the Marvel Official API to get all the heroes.
+<p>The purpose of this application is to create a backend that consumes the Marvel Official API to get all the heroes data.
 Once filtering the data is stored in a database and then perform read, update or delete operations.
 The app was developed using Flask and PostgreSQL</p>

 ## Installation
 First, you need to download the project and install or simply clone it.